 “Opportunity samples,” rather than rigorous random samples, ruled the day.
-Ideal statistical sampling was particularly difficult on the World Wide Web, as a culture of “alternate personae” – that is, lying about one’s identity, age, gender and attractiveness – had already taken hold among WWW users.
+Ideal statistical sampling was particularly difficult on the World Wide Web, as a culture of “alternate persona,” that is, lying about one’s identity, age, gender and attractiveness, had already taken hold among WWW users.
 Data mining, the use of automated statistical tests and pattern recognition algorithms to find regularities in large databases, also violated traditional rules of statistical inference – but became common and even necessary in many businesses.

-Managers, rather than moaning about the demise of traditional, “high-quality” techniques for collecting and analyzing market research data, should instead think about how best to use the newer technologies to assist good decision making.
-Some have done so.
+Marketers, rather than bemoaning the demise of traditional, “high-quality” techniques for collecting and analyzing market research data, should instead think about how best to use newer technologies for solid decision making.
+Many have done so.
 One result is WWW advertising billed on a “per click” basis, indicating the prospect not only saw but responded to the ad.
 Digital interactive television, combined with cameras and image-recognition systems in set-top boxes, may finally tell researchers which household members are facing the TV at any time.

 But adjusting to the new is rarely easy.
 Many companies, mistakenly viewing the WWW as “the next television,” became concerned with measuring the audiences of websites.
 As mentioned, web surfers often use the WWW under false demographic pretenses.
-In addition, it was hard to tell whether a hit on a WWW page was a human or a crawler, ‘bot, or search engine.
-Individuals access accounts belonging to others, and may routinely erase the “cookies” left on their hard drives.
-Nielsen’s early claims to have mapped the demographics of Web users were widely questioned, and finally scientifically discredited; Nielsen later introduced an improved methodology.
+In addition, it is difficult to tell whether a hit on a WWW page was a human or a crawler, ‘bot, or search engine.
+Individuals access accounts belonging to others and may routinely erase the “cookies” left on their hard drives.
+Nielsen’s early claims to have mapped the demographics of web users was widely questioned, and finally scientifically discredited; Nielsen later introduced an improved methodology.

-Will “share and ratings” numbers for the Web be perfected?
-It doesn’t matter.
+Will “share and ratings” numbers for the web be perfected?
+Does it matter?
 There is little point in answering old questions about new technologies and media.
 The real challenge is figuring out what new, relevant questions the new technology lets us ask and answer.
 What are users’ expectations regarding interactive media like the Web?
 Are Web surfers as susceptible to suggestion as TV viewers?
-Or do their feelings about control and creativity, as they navigate hypermedia⁵, change their attitude to advertising?
+Or do their feelings about control and creativity, as they navigate hypermedia6, change their attitude to advertising?
 How much personal data do they wish to share, and what compensation do they expect for this?
+Will this lead to a dystopian surveillance state?
+In pandemic times, will information power flow to the delivery services as it did earlier to retail stores?
 These are a few of the new questions, actually new opportunities, that are opened by the new media.

-Though the 20th-century MRCA and Nielsen databases were laughably small compared to 2019’s big data, their lessons still apply, and I see younger workers re-learning these lessons the hard way:
+Though the 20th century MRCA and Nielsen databases were laughably small compared to big data today, but it was the start of big data.
+It was leading edge, it was disruptive, and it has lasted.
+The lessons from those early days still apply, and we see a new generation re-learning these same lessons the hard way:

 - Companies will commit blunders and bloopers with new data technologies.
 Then, it was heat sensors and medallions; now it’s drones and social media.